-- 1. Except as provided by Section 7b of The Act, all meetings of the Closter Board of Education shall be open to the public at all times. - 2.
-At every Work Session Meeting and Regular Meeting, the public shall be entitled to observe and may actively participate during the time or times designated for that purpose in the Order of Business. - 3.
-The Regular Meetings of the Closter Board of Education shall be held in the Auditorium at the Tenakill Middle School, 275 High Street, Closter, New Jersey, at 7:30 PM, generally on a Thursday.
-There will only be one meeting in June, July, November and December on the dates set forth in the Schedule of Meetings annexed hereto and made part hereof.
-Official action may be taken at any public meeting. - The Work Session Meetings of the Closter Board of Education shall be held in the Auditorium at the Tenakill Middle School, 275 High Street, Closter, New Jersey, at 7:30 PM, generally on a Thursday, on the dates set forth in the Schedule of Meetings annexed hereto and made part hereof.
-Official action may be taken at any public meeting. - 5.
-Within 7 days following the adoption of this resolution and any revising or modifying resolution, and within 48 hours in advance of same and any additional, revised, or modified meetings times; - a copy shall be posted on the district's website; - b. a copy shall be posted on a bulletin board in the Board of Education Office, accessible to the public at all business hours, posted at each school in the district and shall remain so posted until replaced with a duly adopted resolution setting forth any revision thereof; - a copy shall be sent to The Record and the Northern Valley Suburbanite newspapers; - d. a copy shall be filed with the Borough Clerk of the Borough of Closter.
+- 1. Except as provided by Section 7b of The Act, all Closter Board of Education meetings shall be open to the public at all times. - 2.
+At every Regular Meeting, the public shall be entitled to observe and may actively participate during the time or times designated for that purpose in the Order of Business. - 3.
+The Regular Closter Board of Education meetings shall be held in the Media Center at Tenakill Middle School, 275 High Street, Closter, New Jersey, at 7:30 PM, generally on a Tuesday.
+There will only be one meeting in February, June, July, November, and December on the dates set forth in the Schedule of Meetings annexed hereto and made part hereof.
+Official action may be taken at any public meeting. - 4.
+Within seven (7) days following the adoption of this resolution and any revising or modifying resolution, and within 48 hours in advance of same and any additional, revised, or modified meeting times; - a. a copy shall be posted on the district's website; - b. a copy shall be posted on a bulletin board in the Board of Education Office, accessible to the public at all business hours, posted at each school in the district, and shall remain so posted until replaced with a duly adopted resolution setting forth any revision thereof; - c. a copy shall be sent to The Record and the Northern Valley Suburbanite newspapers; - d. a copy shall be filed with the Borough Clerk of the Borough of Closter.

-CLOSTER BOARD of EDUCATION

-Closter, New Jersey Schedule of Meetings
+CLOSTER BOARD of EDUCATION Closter, New Jersey Schedule of Meetings